Leone25/react-bot/README.md

   7. Start the bot by running `node index.js `.
   8. Congratulation, your bot is up and running!

-## If any problem comes up or something please open an issue on github (I haven't tested it much)
+## If any problem comes up or something, please open an [issue](https://github.com/Leone25/react-bot/issues/new) on github (I haven't tested it much)

  Have a great life!